November 18, 2020

 Secretariat of the DX Survey, IPA

-4. Collaboration between the DX Recognition Program and DX Stocks
+4. Collaboration between the DX Certification and DX Stocks

-The DX Recognition Program is an initiative in which, under the Act on Facilitation of Information Processing, the government recognizes companies that satisfy the basic requirements stipulated in the “digital governance codes”.
-If companies wish to be selected as a “DX Stock,” a “DX Grand Prix winner,” or a “Noteworthy DX Company,” they are required to file an application for the DX Recognition Program during the response period of the survey (please note that even if you do not file this application, you can simply submit a survey response sheet).
+The DX Certification is an initiative in which, under the Act on Facilitation of Information Processing, the government recognizes companies that satisfy the basic requirements stipulated in the “digital governance codes”.
+If companies wish to be selected as a “DX Stock,” a “DX Grand Prix winner,” or a “Noteworthy DX Company,” they are required to file an application for the DX Certification during the response period of the survey (please note that even if you do not file this application, you can simply submit a survey response sheet).
 For details, visit the METI website above.
-For details of the DX Recognition Program, visit the IPA website below.
+For details of the DX Certification, visit the IPA website below.

 Division in Charge